 Prior to her position at CSULB, Gwen was a postdoctoral researcher in the computer science department at University of California, Irvine.
 There, she worked on several studies examining how to best incorporate telecommunications policy and economic realities into the Internet architecture.
 Specifically, the research considered telecommunications company mergers, expanding the application of open internet principles, and wireless device attachment.

 Gwen earned a PhD in Mass Media & Communication from Temple University in Philadelphia in 2009.
 Her dissertation examined the potential for peer-to-peer networking to help bridge the digital divide in the United States.
 This multi-disciplinary study was grounded in social movement, civic engagement and political economy theories, and was selected by the National Science Foundation for a Doctoral Dissertation Improvement Grant.
 More recently, Gwen co-authored a study concluding that universal broadband access and computer literacy alone will not close the digital divide.
 The article, published in the Journal of Information Policy, proposes a Digital Human Capital framework—which takes into account the complex nature of social exclusion in the informational age.
-Gwen also recently wrote an article examining the Federal Communication Commission’s historical use of “voluntary commitments” when approving telecommunications company mergers.
-That article was published in Media, Culture & Society.
-Gwen’s current research project takes a critical studies approach to examining the language used in about 25 state bills that deregulate voice over Internet protocol telephony service.
+In 2013, Media, Culture & Society published a study Gwen co-authored.
+This study examines the Federal Communication Commission’s historical use of “voluntary commitments” when approving telecommunications company mergers.

 While pursuing her PhD, Gwen taught courses at both Temple and Drexel universities in news writing, feature writing, freelance reporting, communication theory, public speaking and public policy.